Snow day - your employee and travel rights

 ACAS says in emergency situations you can take unpaid leave to look after your child, and extreme weather may count as one of these situations.
 It says arrangements between employers and employees will vary on a case-by-case basis though.

-Again, plan ahead as much as possible and contact your employer to check what it can do to help.
+Again, plan ahead as much as possible and ask your employer what it can do to help.

 My train has been delayed or cancelled.
 What are my rights?
 Here are the main rules: